Art Guepe

-Arthur Leo Guepe (January 28, 1915 – November 4, 2001) was an American football player and coach.
-He served as the head coach at the University of Virginia from 1946 to 1952 and Vanderbilt University from 1953 to 1962, compiling a career college football record of 86–71–9.
+Arthur Leo Guepe (January 28, 1915 – November 4, 2001) was an American college football player and coach.
+He served as the head coach at the University of Virginia from 1946 to 1952 and Vanderbilt University from 1953 to 1962, compiling a career head coaching record of 86–71–9.

 Playing and assistant coaching career

 Guepe played quarterback at Marquette University from 1934 to 1936 in a backfield that included two-time All-American Ray Buivid, Ray Sonnenberg, and Arthur's twin brother, Albert Guepe.
 The Golden Avalanche compiled records of 7–1 in 1935 and 7–2 in 1936, the latter season concluding with a 16–6 loss to Sammy Baugh and TCU in the 1937 Cotton Bowl Classic.
 Guepe and his twin brother, Al, starred for Marquette from 1933 to 1936.
 In the TCU game, Guepe raced a punt back 60 yards for the first touchdown in Cotton Bowl history to give Marquette an early lead.
+He was drafted in the third round of the 1937 NFL Draft.
 After graduation, Guepe served one season as freshmen football and basketball coach at Marquette, and then moved to the University of Virginia as an assistant football coach from 1938 to 1942.
 Guepe served in the United States Navy during World War II and played one season in 1943 for the Iowa Pre-Flight Seahawks football team.